Patronage is the right to appoint or present an Incumbent to a benefice.

 This right is sometimes known as an ‘advowson’.

-Patrons can include private individuals, the Crown, bishops, colleges, religious bodies, charities, etc.
+Patrons can include private individuals, the Crown, Bishops, colleges, religious bodies, charities, etc.

 A benefice may have more than one patron.
-Where there are two or more patrons, they may take it in turns to present a new incumbent after a benefice becomes vacant, or they may act jointly on each occasion, depending on the terms of the Pastoral Scheme which created the benefice.
+Where there are two or more patrons, they may take it in turns to present a new Incumbent after a benefice becomes vacant, or they may act jointly on each occasion.
+The terms on which they act will be set out in the Pastoral Scheme which created the benefice.